Student Organization Handbook

 - To inform the Department of Campus Life of any changes in an organization's officers, advisor(s), and contact information, in addition to changes in an organization's constitution and bylaws.
 These changes are also to be made to the electronic copy located on OrgSync.

 All organizations may apply for official recognition at any time.
 If your organization submits an application at the end of a semester, your application may not be reviewed until the next semester.
 Recognition is good till the Friday after Labor Day (September) of the following year.

-- Please review the complete list of existing organization in order to avoid duplicate organizations and to strengthen existing one.
+- Please review the complete list of existing organizations in order to avoid duplicate organizations and to strengthen existing one.

 - All organizations affiliated with national, state, and/or local groups must keep on file with Campus Life, the constitution or other governing document(s) of its affiliate group.

 - Each organization will report all changes to its constitution, bylaws, or officers to Campus Life within two weeks after the change(s) are adopted.
-Every organization must keep a current copy of its constitution and/or bylaws on file with Campus Life.
+Every organization must keep a current copy of its constitution and/or bylaws on file within the student organization management system (OrgSync.)

 - Each organization will operate in accordance with federal and state laws, local ordinances, university and University System of Georgia regulations, policies of Student Government, and the constitution and/or bylaws of the organization itself, including those of any national affiliate.